Ruble hits lowest value against USD since early in Ukraine war | Headlines

 Ruble hits lowest value against USD since early in Ukraine war

-The ruble dropped against the US dollar in trading on Friday in Moscow to its lowest level since the first month of the war in Ukraine.The decline to 95 rubles against the dollar continued the Russian currencys consistent fall since the beginning of the year, when it traded at around 65 a drop of about 30 per cent.
+The ruble dropped against the United States dollar in trading Friday in Moscow to its lowest level since the first month of the war in Ukraine.The decline to 96 rubles against the dollar continued the Russian currencys consistent fall since the beginning of the year, when it traded at around 65 a drop of about 30.

 - Country: